Dermabrasion and Microdermabrasion

 - Does insurance cover the cost of dermabrasion and microdermabrasion?

 - Find a local Dermatologist in your town

 Dermabrasion produces substantial changes in the appearance of the skin by injuring it in a controlled manner using an abrasive.
 Dermabrasion is most often used to treat certain types of scarring and aged skin.
 Other options that produce similar results include laser surgery, moderate to deep skin peels, and the injection of fillers.
 Most often the facial skin is treated, but skin at any site can be treated.
 Dermabrasion is performed by dermatologists and plastic surgeons.

 Microdermabrasion is a nonsurgical technique that affects only the superficial dead layer of the skin, producing transient changes.
 Microdermabrasion is often administered by nonphysician professionals.

 Who is a candidate for dermabrasion and microdermabrasion?

 Dermabrasion produces changes by carefully controlling the depth of skin damage.
 This produces a wound that heals in a manner that is cosmetically superior to what was there originally.
-The problems that seem to respond best to this approach include acne scarring, keloids, traumatic scars, rhinophyma (nose enlargement in rosacea), wrinkles, tattoo removal, and actinic keratoses (very early stage of skin cancer).
+The problems that seem to respond best to this approach include acne scarring, traumatic scars, rhinophyma (nose enlargement in rosacea), wrinkles, tattoo removal, and actinic keratoses (very early stage of skin cancer).
 Currently there are other available modalities, including laser surgery, which is more popular and probably more effective because they seem to be more controllable.
 Lighter-skinned individuals generally get more reliable results because they are less likely to develop increased pigmentation after the procedure.
 Patients who have recently been treated with isotretinoin (Accutane) should avoid dermabrasion for at least 6 months.

 Find out what women really need.